remg427/misp42splunk/README.md

 * Global event parameters: the parameters will apply for all events created by this alert unless overwritten (see above)
     - Unique ID: indicate the field containing timestamps.
 If not defined, defaults is now()
     - mode; indicate if sighting is by __value__ or __by attribute uuid__
+    - type; indicate if sighting type is
+        * Sighting type 0, the default sighting type using the default STIX interpretation of a sighting.
+        * Sighting type 1, a false-positive sighting which means this sighting has been interpreted as a false-positive by the organisation.
+        * Sighting type 2, an expiration sighting which defines when the sighted attributes is to be expired.

 * Specific alert parameters for MISP serve: If specified, URL and auth key will superseede the config file (misp.conf) Using those fields you may search in one MISP instance and create events in another one.
     - URL: MISP URL (leave blank to use default settings).
     - Auth Key: The Authkey to submit alerts to (leave blank to use default settings).
+    - sslcheck boolean

 # Todo
 - implement event tagging in misp_alert_create_event